Browns QB Deshaun Watson says right shoulder rehab on track following season-ending surgery

-CLEVELAND (AP) — Deshaun Watson's season ended last month.
+CLEVELAND — Deshaun Watson’s season ended last month.
 His comeback from shoulder surgery is well underway.

 After spending weeks in Los Angeles rehabbing his surgically repaired right shoulder, Watson returned to Cleveland on Saturday and hosted a Christmas event for 300 kids while his teammates were flying to Houston.